rootasjey/kwotes/README.md

 # How to add a quote

 You can freely add a quote to the app after creating an account.
-You can only add one quote per day but you can save the excedent as drafts.
-Next day you will be able to submit another quote.
+You can add a maximum of 30 quotes per day but you can save the excess as drafts.
+Next day you will be able to submit another 30.

 ## Basic rules